smustafa1993/CatchUp/README.md

 ________________________________________

 How to Play
-1. Head to CatchUp on GitHub Pages
+1. Head to <a href="https://smustafa1993.github.io/CatchUp/">CatchUp on GitHub </a> Pages
 2. Click Start on the main screen.
 3. Click on the numbers in ascending order.
 ________________________________________

 Screenshots